How to Reduce Social Media Usage

 Golden Gate Bridge at Night with Fog

-3) The “weatherforyou.com” site is almost useful.
+3) The “weatherforyou.com” site is almost no longer useful (as of 9 May 2024).
 I just wish I could zoom into the maps.
 It shows you fog cover for different blocks of time.

 4) Also, it helps to consult a webcam.